wjx-error/PAMoE/README.md

 **For now, we provide the implementation of PAMoE and demo implementations for integrating into [TransMIL](https://github.com/szc19990412/TransMIL) and vanilla Transformer.**

 The code implementation of the PAMoE plugin is located in `/models/pamoe_layers`.
-The integration code for TransMIL and Transformer is also in `/models/models_demo`.
+The integration code for TransMIL and Transformer is in `/models/models_demo`.

 <span style="color:red">**The complete code will be released soon.**</span>